garycunningham89/fundamentalsdataanalysis/README.md

 # legend : “brief”, “full”, or False, optional.
 How to draw the legend.
 If “brief”, numeric hue and size variables will be represented with a sample of evenly spaced values.
 If “full”, every group will get an entry in the legend.
 If False, no legend data is added and no legend is drawn.
 # ax : matplotlib Axes, optional.
 Axes object to draw the plot onto, otherwise uses the current Axes.
 # kwargs : key, value mappings.
 Other keyword arguments are passed down to plt.scatter at draw time.
+# x_jitter and y_jitter: add noise to our dataset.
+# color: gives Matplotlib style color.
+# dropna: drops NaN (NULL) values.
+# ci: the size of Confidence interval for regression
+# label: assign a suitable name

 # Descriptors of datasets used: data = dataset in question:
 # tips.data() -shows entire data set.